-Frequently you need WAY more than a single triangle square (also known as a half square triangle) or two for your quilt project.
+Frequently you need WAY more than a single triangle square (also known as a half square triangle) or two for your patchwork project.

 This method gets them done FAST.